 by Ken Canfield, Ph.D.

-Rob and Mindy are grandparents.
-Their young-adult daughter Emma became pregnant before being married, and when the baby arrived, she moved back home to have some help.
+Rob and Mindy’s young-adult daughter Emma became pregnant before being married, and when the baby arrived, she moved back home to have some help.
 Rob and Mindy pitched in as much as they could while Emma found a job and tried to be fully responsible for her new son.
 Emma also continued the relationship with her son’s father, who came over to see Emma and the baby several times a week.

 All through this, these grandparents have been very aware that they may be the best or the only sources of consistency and stability for their grandkids.
-And so they continue to work hard at being a loving presence in their grandkids’ lives.
+And so they continued to work hard at being a reliable, loving presence in their grandkids’ lives.

 So, we can pray they are somehow sheltered from negative outcomes that often happen in troubled family situations.
 We can also endeavor to become sources of stability and comfort through all the ups and downs—like comforting angels in their lives.